 While it’s sturdy and great for protecting more fragile items, its weight and lack of flexibility means it takes up more space in trucks and planes.

 This leads to more vehicles and trips required, emitting more greenhouse gases as a result.
-In fact, the transportation sector (which includes shipping and logistics) generates the most greenhouse gases in the US (28.9% of total emissions in 2017).
+In fact, the transportation sector (which includes shipping and logistics) generates the most greenhouse gases in the world (17% of total global GHG emissions), based on this 2020 study.

 The answer?
 Compostable packaging